tyzeron/LethalCompanyMinimap/README.md

 - Minimap that can be toggled on and off
     - You can toggle the Minimap via a configurable hotkey
+- Auto-rotate the Minimap based on where the player is looking at
+    - You can turn this feature on and off via the mod menu
+- Customize all aspect of the Minimap:
-- Customize the Minimap size
+    - the Minimap size
-- Customize the Minimap position
+    - the Minimap position
+    - the Minimap zoom level
+    - the Minimap brightness
 - Switch Minimap focus without affecting other players map
     - or you can have the Minimap linked with the ship's control panel
+- Customize all the available hotkeys via a user-friendly GUI:
+    - Hotkey for opening the mod menu
+    - Hotkey for toggling the Minimap
-- Hotkeys for overriding ship controls and switching Minimap target
+    - Hotkey for overriding ship controls
+    - Hotkey for switching Minimap target
-- Customize all hotkeys, including the hotkey to open the mod menu and the hotkey to toggle minimap
 - Easily reset specific (or all) configurable settings
 - All settings configurable via a user-friendly in-game GUI
 - All configurable settings saved across sessions